Routine Pearl Treatments

 Once out of the shell, pearls are tumbled in a mildly abrasive saltwater solution that removes stuck organic matter.

 After this step, experts grade the pearls, which determines their subsequent level of treatment.
 Only top-quality pearls receive no further treatment.
-(For Akoya pearls, for example, these are Hanadama-quality pearls).
+(For Akoya pearls, for example, these are Hanadama-quality).
 Sellers may also advertise other cultured pearl types as untreated.

 Maeshori Luster Enhancement